 After gaining skills in personal peacemaking, some people wish to go further and learn how to walk with others who are struggling in relational conflict.
 Our Serving Others with the Gospel workshops are designed to equip you with biblical principles and practical skills so that you can walk alongside people working through conflict.

-All Christians are called to a lifestyle of biblical peacemaking, but some are called to also lead a congregation/community and cultivate Biblical Reconciliation within their community.
+All Christians are called to a lifestyle of biblical peacemaking, but some are called to also lead a congregation or community and cultivate biblical reconciliation within their community.
 This training prepares church and school leaders to consider underlying faith issues as they lead people though decisions to reach a God-pleasing, mutually agreeable solution.
-Consider organising P.A.U.S.E.
-Principle training for your church or community leadership team.
+Consider organising P.A.U.S.E. principle training for your church or community leadership team.

-As church leaders we all agree that we have gained life-changing conflict-resolving skills that have not only helped us in our roles within the church community but in our personal relationships as well. - LCA Church Council Member
+As church leaders, we all agree that we have gained life-changing conflict-resolving skills that have not only helped us in our roles within the church community but in our personal relationships as well.

 We tailor congregational journeys to suit your congregation’s story.
 We work with pastors and people to provide teaching, resources and support as you grow and embed godly ways of communicating and working together as people of the gospel.

-The spirit of the congregation was so poor - people complaining, people walking on egg shells, people gossiping about each other.
-Over the last two years the spirit of the congregation has completely changed - its friendly, happy.
-Most significant is what Paul has been doing here, and that is to focus on the gospel...
-What does it mean to be forgiven and forgiving people! - LCA Member
+The spirit of the congregation was so poor – people complaining, walking on eggshells and gossiping about each other.
+Over the last two years, the spirit of the congregation has completely changed – it's friendly, happy.
+Most significant is what Paul has been doing here, and that is to focus on the gospel ...
+What does it mean to be forgiven and forgiving people!—LCA member

 Serving in 'downstream' situations

-The Lutheran Church of Australia (LCA) has been blessed to receive this ministry for congregations or parishes who are without a pastor and need to work through deep conflict that is relational and issue-based in nature.
-Interim Reconciliation Pastors are grounded in all biblical reconciliation skills so that they can walk with the whole congregation as God brings healing of relationships and grows people together in Christ.
+The LCA has been blessed to receive this ministry for congregations or parishes who are without a pastor and need to work through deep conflict that is relational and issue-based in nature.
+Interim reconciliation pastors are grounded in all biblical reconciliation skills so that they can walk with the whole congregation as God brings healing of relationships and grows people together in Christ.
 The interim ministry concludes when the congregation has been readied to receive a newly called pastor.
 In the next synodical term, Reconciliation Ministry will proactively work with the College of Bishops to identify, train and support pastors who can serve in this vital ministry.